zarinplus/docs/README.md

 <a name="callback"></a>
 ## Callback
-Then users complate your offer emeditel you should give them the points.
+Then users complate your offer immediately you should give them the points.

 <a name="callback-via-javascript"></a>
 ### Setup Callback Via Javascript